NNNILabs/NNNILabs.github.io/_posts/2024-11-22-It-might-be-A-but-it-is-certainly-not-I!.md

 <span id="dropcap">C</span>ertainly one of the biggest debacles of the mid-2020s is the hype surrounding what is aggressively being marketed and pushed as AI.[^1]

 There are two facts that must immediately be made clear.
-Yes, this is a hit piece *aginst* AI.
+Yes, this is a hit piece *against* AI.
 I do not like the way it is being marketed.
 Yes, I have used ChatGPT to perform various useful technical tasks, because it can help me with certain problems.
 The reason this write-up finds itself in the 'trash' category is because it is mostly an emotional rant.
 I am only aiming for a superficial level of technical correctness, not absolute theoretical or mathematical precision.
 The latter can be left to an LLM, but as a human, I'd rather express emotions than parrot pure theory.

 ## Before The Boom